fltk/fltk/fluid/README_fl.txt

 Note: the hierarchical dependency is implemented twice and somewhat conflicting
-      in Fluid via the Fl_..._Type hierarchy, and by using '::is_some_type()' virtual functions, which does not always match the type hierarchy.
+      in Fluid via the Fl_..._Type hierarchy, and by using '::is_some_type()' virtual functions, which does not always match the Type hierarchy.

-The list of known types and their inheritance is:
+The list of known Types and their inheritance is:

   Fl_Type (note: can't be written)
    +-- Function